anokic/Restaurant/readme.md

 **Description**

 Project that I made when I was in my first year of Front-End Developing.
 So it means it's an old project.
-A simple PSD to HTML convertation.
+A simple PSD to HTML conversion.
 Used **HTML/HTML5** with **CSS/CSS3** and **JavaScript/jQuery**.

 **Details**